Lightstreamer/Lightstreamer-kafka-connector/README.md

  > [!IMPORTANT]
  > Currently, it is required that the top-level element of either a record key or record value is:
- > - an [Object](https://www.json.org/json-en.html), in the case of JSON format
+ > - An [Object](https://www.json.org/json-en.html), in the case of JSON format
- > - a [Record](https://avro.apache.org/docs/1.11.1/specification/#schema-record), in the case of Avro format
+ > - A [Record](https://avro.apache.org/docs/1.11.1/specification/#schema-record), in the case of Avro format
  >
  > Such a constraint may be removed in a future version of Kafka Connector.

 - the _square notation_ is used to access:

-  - indexed attributes:
+  - Indexed attributes:

     ```js
     KEY.attribute1Name[i].attribute2Name...